The Nevers

 The Nevers is an American science fiction drama television series created by Joss Whedon for HBO.
-The series is produced by HBO and Mutant Enemy Productions with executive producers including Whedon, Philippa Goslett, Doug Petrie, Jane Espenson, Ilene S. Landress, and Bernadette Caulfield.
+The series is produced by HBO and Mutant Enemy Productions, with executive producers including Whedon, Philippa Goslett, Doug Petrie, Jane Espenson, Ilene S. Landress, and Bernadette Caulfield.
 The series premiered on April 11, 2021.
 The first season consists of 12 episodes, split into two six-episode parts.
-In December 2022, the series was canceled before the back six had aired and pulled from the HBO Max library on December 18, 2022.
-All 12 episodes began streaming on Tubi starting February 13, 2023.
+In December 2022, the series was canceled before the back six could air and pulled from the HBO Max library on December 18, 2022.
+All 12 episodes began streaming on Tubi on February 13, 2023.

 The series is set in Victorian London and follows a group of people, mostly women, known as the Touched, who suddenly manifest abnormal abilities.
 Among them are Amalia True, a mysterious and quick-fisted widow, and her best friend Penance Adair, a brilliant inventor.
 The series received a straight-to-series order from HBO in June 2018, after a bidding war with other networks and streaming services including Netflix.
 Laura Donnelly was the first actress to join the series in April 2019, with the rest of the cast joining in July 2019.